Tuck · Comparisons · Tuck vs Baby Monitor 3G

 Baby Monitor 3G's privacy policy is hosted via Iubenda (a third-party legal-doc service).
 TappyTaps is a Czech/Slovak s.r.o., so EU data residency under GDPR applies.
 The app does not require account creation, which limits the data footprint by design.
 There are no publicly documented security incidents for Baby Monitor 3G as of April 2026.

 Tuck hasn't launched publicly yet (target 2026).
-Stated posture: end-to-end encryption, US data residency, no cloud video by default, voice-clone is opt-in and deletable.
+Stated posture: DTLS-SRTP encrypted media (LiveKit / WebRTC), US data residency, no continuous cloud video — only encrypted cry-moment snapshots are retained for 30 days for the morning diary, and that's opt-out.

 Choose Tuck if… choose Baby Monitor 3G if…